bitrise-io/devcenter/_articles/jp/api/endpoints-and-testing-the-api.md

 ---
-title: Endpoints and trying the API
+title: Endpoints and testing the API
 redirect_from: []
 date: 2019-03-29 16:53:56 +0000
+menu:
+  api:
+    weight: 7

 ---
 {% include not_translated_yet.html %}